SharonLutz/SharonLutz.github.io/software.md

 Performs expression quantitative trait loci (eQTL) analyses of rare variants for RNA-seq data.
 On [GitHub](https://github.com/SharonLutz/software/tree/master/RNAseqRare) and implements the method from the following paper: <br>
 - **Lutz SM**, Thwing A, Fingerlin TE.
 (2017) A Statistical Framework for Rare Variant Associations with RNA-seq Data.
 (Submitted)

+### pleiotropy
+An R package that tests for common and rare variant associations with multiple phenotypes using the Hausdorff metric in a permutation based framework.
+On [GitHub](https://github.com/SharonLutz/software/tree/master/pleiotropy) and implements the method from the following paper:<br>
+- **Lutz SM**, Fingerlin T, Hokanson JE, Lange C. (2016) A General Approach to Testing for Pleiotropy with Rare and Common Variants. *Genetic Epidemiology*.
+41(2):163-170.

 ### SecondaryPhenotype
 An R package that adjusts for ascertainment bias when testing for genetic associations of secondary phenotypes in population based studies.
 On [GitHub](https://github.com/SharonLutz/software/tree/master/SecondaryPhenotype)